gema-arta/heiwa/docs/poc/1-Preparation.md

 ## `I` Preparation

 > #### Announcement
-> * Currently only focus on **x86_64** architecture, build with native CPU optimization and ThinLTO for Stage-1 Clang/LLVM toolchain.
+> * Currently only focus on **x86_64** architecture, build with native CPU optimization and ThinLTO for pure Clang/LLVM toolchain.

 > #### * Beginning of as root!
 ### `1` - Prepare a volume/partition